-Benjamin Seebohm Rowntree, normally referred to as Seebohm Rowntree, was born in 1871, second of the four sons of Joseph Rowntree and Antoinette Rowntree.
+Benjamin Seebohm Rowntree (referred to as Seebohm), was born in 1871, second of the four sons of Joseph Rowntree and Antoinette Rowntree.
 He was educated by governesses at home, at Bootham School, and at Owen’s College, Manchester (where he studied chemistry).
 At the age of 18 he entered the family cocoa and chocolate business, with which he was associated until retirement in 1941.
-He immediately put his Manchester experience to good use when, in 1889, he established a research and testing laboratory.
-When, in 1897, the firm became a limited liability company, Seebohm became a director, taking responsibility that year for the labour department.
+He immediately put his Manchester experience to good use in 1889, when he established a research and testing laboratory.
+When the firm became a limited liability company in 1897, Seebohm became a director, taking responsibility that year for the labour department.

 By 1941, when Seebohm Rowntree retired from the chairmanship he had held since 1923, the firm ‘had established itself as the second largest chocolate and confectionery firm in the United Kingdom … and the third largest business of its kind in the world’.(1) As chairman he had steered a sometimes reluctant board to accept the harsh implications of stark facts.
 While, for example, sales between 1918 and 1920 had risen by an encouraging 70 per cent, manufacturing wages had risen by 292 per cent.